struckma/vdiffr/README.md

 With this app you can:

 - Check how a failed case differs from its expected output using three
   widgets: Toggle (click to swap the images), Slide and Diff.
-If you use Github, you may be familiar with [the last two](https://github.com/blog/817-behold-image-view-modes).

 - Validate cases.
 You can do so groupwise (all new cases or all failed cases) or on a case by case basis.
 When you validate a failed case,